 The report also found that cloud users underestimate how much cloud spend they waste, that most companies have not implemented policies to optimize cloud spend, and that they're not taking full advantage of discounts that many vendors offer.

-As you set 2020 goals and objectives for IT department teams, now is a great time to talk to your providers about discounts and whether it's possible to automate cost savings — for example, by shutting down unused workloads or rightsizing instances.
+As you re-evaluate your goals and objectives for IT department teams this year and beyond, now is a good time to talk to your providers about discounts and whether it's possible to automate cost savings — for example, by shutting down unused workloads or rightsizing instances.

 Another way to reduce cloud spend is to eliminate redundant solutions, particularly in your communications stack.
 If you're piecing together different technologies for voice, messaging, and video conferencing, you're paying multiple vendors for each of these services, whereas you could be using a unified communications-as-a-service (UCaaS) solution that combines all three (and their data), provides additional functionality, and seamlessly integrates with your CRM and productivity tools.

 If you're already using UCaaS for enterprise communications, is your contact center team using an entirely different solution to communicate with customers?
 If so, you have more data silos to worry about, more integrations to do and maintain, and an additional bill to pay.

 That's why Vonage created its contact center solution, which combines UCaaS with contact center as a service (CCaaS).
 This way, office employees and customer-facing employees all use the same platform with the same customer data, and you only have one line-item expenditure on the budget.

 Maybe your cloud migration is already complete, your cloud services are integrated and optimized for cost, your technology stack is best-in-class, and your team can already do everything from a smartphone that they can from a computer.
 If you're like most IT leaders, however, you still have progress to make toward digital transformation.